Particular/docs.particular.net/nservicebus/dependency-injection/child-lifetime.md

 ## Child container scope in NServiceBus

 NServiceBus creates a child container for each transport message that is received.
-This means that during message processing, all `InstancePerUnitOfWork` scoped instances that are created are scoped as singletons within the context of processing each message.
+During message processing, all `InstancePerUnitOfWork` scoped instances that are created are resolved as singletons within the context of the same message.
 This is helpful to support the sharing of database sessions and other resources with lifetimes specific to the processed message.

 Objects can be configured in a child container scope using the `InstancePerUnitOfWork` lifetime: